The 1935 Walking Liberty half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Grading System

-Good- The rims of the coin are defined.
-The motto "IN GOD WE TRUST" is readable.
+Very good- Half of Liberty's skirt lines are visible.
+The motto "IN GOD WE TRUST" is distinct.

 Very fine- The lines on Lady Liberty's skirt look sharp.
 There is a small amount of wear on Lady Liberty's right arm and breast.